-The proxy holders (the persons named as proxies) will vote your shares in accordance with the Board's voting recommendations for Proposals 1, 2, 3 and 4.
-See "What are the Board's voting recommendations?" above.
+The proxy holders (the persons named as proxies) will vote your shares in accordance with the Board of Directors' voting recommendations for Proposals 1, 2, 3 and 4.
+See "What are the Board of Directors' voting recommendations?" above.

-We do not expect that any other matters will properly come before the Annual Meeting.
+We do not expect that any other matters will properly come before the 2024 Annual Meeting.
 If, however, any other matters do come before the meeting, the proxy holders will vote your shares in accordance with their judgment.